 The good news is that dealing with stress is a lot simpler than you might think.
 One of the simplest and most effective methods for stress relief is relaxation meditation.

-In this article, I will discuss some of the health consequences of stress, what exactly relaxation meditation is, and how to practice it.
+In this article, I will discuss some of the health consequences of stress, what exactly relaxation meditation is, and how to practice it for stress relief.
 I will finish with a few sample relaxation meditations I found on YouTube, so you can get started immediately without any fuss.

 Table of Contents